imahiro-t/selection-manipulator/README.md

 | Client Credentials Flow               | Get Token with Client Credentials Flow to a new editor page                          | selection-manipulator.client-credentials-flow     |

 ## Release Notes

+## 0.0.22

+- ✨ Add tool to encrypt or decrypt by AES

 ## 0.0.21